Efficient posterior sampling for Bayesian Poisson regression: Numerical illustrations

 \subsection{Synthetic data}

 We conducted a simulation study under various settings to compare the efficiency of the proposed Metropolis-Hastings and importance sampler with that of state-of-the-art methods.
-We focused on the Hamiltonian Monte Carlo approach---as implemented in the Stan software \citep{stan}---as the successful Metropolis-Hastings with standard random walk proposal would require, different from the proposed approaches, the tuning of $p$ parameters, which becomes cumbersome for moderate to elevate $p$.
-The proposed methods are implemented via the R package \texttt{bpr}, which is written in efficient C++ language exploiting the \texttt{Rcpp} package \citep{RCPP} and available at \url{https://github.com/laura-dangelo/bpr}.
+For comparison, we focused on the Hamiltonian Monte Carlo approach, as implemented in the Stan software \citep{stan}.
+Adopting, for example, the successful Metropolis-Hastings with a standard random walk proposal would indeed require the tuning of $p$ parameters, which becomes almost unfeasible for moderate to elevate $p$.
+The proposed methods are implemented via the R package \texttt{bpr}, which is written in efficient C++ language exploiting the \texttt{Rcpp} package \citep{RCPP} and available from the Comprehensive R Archive Network \citep{bpr} and in the repository at \url{github.com/laura-dangelo/bpr}.

 Data were generated from a Poisson log-linear model with sample sizes $n \in \{ 25, 50, 100,$ $200\}$ and number of covariates $p \in \{ 5, 10, 20\}$.
 Specifically, for each combination of $n$ and $p$, we consider 50 independent $n$ dimensional vectors of counts where each $y_i$ ($i = 1\dots, n$) is sampled from a Poisson distribution with mean $\lambda_i = e^{x_i^\T \beta}$, with common parameter $\beta$.
 The covariates were generated from continuous or discrete/categorical random variables under the constraints that the continuous variables have mean zero and variance one and that $1\leq \lambda_i \leq 200$.
-Reproducible scripts to generate the synthetic data are available at \url{github.com/laura-dangelo/bpr/simulation} and as Supplementary Materials.
+Reproducible scripts to generate the synthetic data are available at \url{github.com/laura-dangelo/bpr} and as Supplementary Materials.

 Two prior distributions for the coefficients $\beta$ were assumed, namely a vanilla Gaussian prior with independent components $\beta_j\sim \mathrm{N} (0,2)$, $j=1,\dots,p$, and the more complex horseshoe prior~\citep{carvalho2010horseshoe} which allows for the following conditionally Gaussian representation